 If you are looking for POTS line replacement pricing you must look to lock in long-term rates, not the traditional month to month rates carriers offer using the copper lines in place.
 Also, if you are in the new construction space, be prepared with carriers refusing to install new physical copper outside plant to support your needs.
 A POTS Replacement option is your alternative however it’s very advantageous.

-POTS replacements options to consider:
+POTS replacement options to consider:

-#1 Internet Peering: Peering provides two or more disparate autonomous internet networks the ability to route traffic directly to each other.
+Peering provides two or more disparate autonomous internet networks the ability to route traffic directly to each other.
 Typically, this exchange allows the providers to route directly without having to pay each other or a third party for this traffic over the internet.
 You do not need to deploy a BGP Peering Network with multiple internet vendors.
 (We’ll explain why shortly.).
 However, you should be concerned with the internet used with PIAB and that provider’s upstream peering.
 Why?
 If it’s unbalanced or does not have decent peering ratios, be warned, this could impact your POTS environment.

 One way to lookup Peering useful looking glass tool is PeeringDB which allows anyone to see the overview of a carrier.
 Many will tout they are a “Tier-1” backbone but with a little digging you can see what’s really under the hood.
 Here’s an example of GTT’s AS3257 summary on PeeringDB.
 It provides great information on the amount of Prefixes, ASN and IXP across the globe.
 Equally, every organization looking to change/modify/improve their Wide Area Network should include their copper/POTS replacement needs in this equation.
 Add the line count and location(s) to your WAN RFP Template as you will want to make sure this factors into your design.